mattbiddlecombe/churchsuite-chat/GLOBAL_RULES.md

   - If a task isn’t listed, add it with a description and today’s date.
 - Use consistent naming, folder structures, and conventions as described in `PLANNING.md` and streamed context.
 - Honour context streamed from `vault`, `README.md`, or `mcp_context.md`.
+- Use context7 consistently to check relevant documentation

 ---